Sentencing at Magistrates' Court - Driving Offence

 Under section 34(3) of the Road Traffic Offenders Act 1988 a conviction, for specified alcohol related driving offences, is relevant for sentencing for a period of 10 years.
 However, under the 1974 Act a conviction would be deemed spent after five years if a financial penalty or community order was imposed by the court in addition to the disqualification.
 If a period of custody was received the conviction would be spent after seven years.
 Nonetheless you would still not be entitled to a clean driving licence until 11 years had lapsed from the alcohol related motoring conviction.

-Contact Stephensons by completing our online enquiry form or call our 24/7 driving offence helpline for free initial advice on 0203 816 9274.
+Contact Stephensons by completing our online enquiry form or call us on 01616 966 229.